stevleibelt/incubator/component/php/batch_job/README.md

 ## Main Ideas

-* it is independent how a batch job is executed (url call, process forking, background process start, think about something else)
+* it is independent how a batch job is executed (url call, process forking, background process, threads or think about something else)
-* the component defines the manager and the batch job itself, you only plug in your business logic
+* the component defines the manager and batch job components itself, all you need to do is to plug in your business logic
-* the manager takes care to:
+* the manager takes care of:
     * create the amount of work
     * split the amount of work into batches
     * start the right amount of jobs